danielps99/startSpring/README.md

 ```

 ## How to run with Docker Compose
-Install docker compose and add user to docker group.
+Install docker compose, add user to docker group and activate the changes to groups.
 ```
-sudo apt install docker-compose sudo usermod -aG docker $USER
+sudo apt install docker-compose sudo usermod -aG docker $USER newgrp docker
 ```

 ### Steps to run the project.